Into the Orange

 While this story comes from medicine, the principle applies everywhere complex decisions intersect with human behavior: Emergency preparedness messaging.
 Public health campaigns.
 Organizational change.
 Risk communication during crises.

 People rarely misunderstand because they are careless.
-More often, they misunderstand because communicators unknowingly leave critical steps unsaid.
+More often, they misunderstand because communicators unknowingly leave critical steps implied, but unsaid.

-The work of communication is not simply delivering information.
+The art of communication is not simply delivering information.
 It is designing understanding.
 And sometimes, that means remembering that an example meant to clarify can unintentionally become the instruction itself.

 When the stakes are high, clarity isn’t about saying more.
 It’s about saying exactly what needs to be understood.